strongqa/docs.howitzer-framework.io/README.md

 ### Element Specifying

 To interact with elements, they need to be defined as part of the relevant page.
-Howitzer introduces `.element` dsl method which receives element name as first argument.
-Other arguments are totaly the same as for `Capybara::Node::Finders#all` method.
-It allows you to define all required elements on page and do not repeat yourself.
+Howitzer introduces `.element` dsl method which receives element name as a first argument.
+Other arguments are totally the same as for `Capybara::Node::Finders#all` method.
+It allows you to define all required elements on a page and do not repeat yourself.

 ```ruby
 class HomePage < Howitzer::Web::Page